adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/title/v2/title/README.md

 ## Features

 * In-place editing
+* Automatic reading of the page title from the current page, if no title text is defined
 * HTML element configuration (`h1` - `h6`)
 * Linkable to content pages, external URLs or page anchors
 * Styles